rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 # Increasing retail store revenues using IBM Z hybrid cloud

-To showcase the business challenges that a typical retail company might be experiencing, we share a case study about a retail company, which we refer to as **Breadbox Groceries**.
+To showcase the business challenges that a typical retail company might be experiencing, we share a case study about a fictitious retail company, which we refer to as **Breadbox Groceries**.

 Today, they run three data centers across the country with IT reaching into the stores and distribution centers as well.
 In the data centers, they host their core Business Support Systems on IBM Z. Supporting applications are hosted on IBM CICS® and IBM z/OS® Db2 systems.